 A lot of the pieces I create are almost entirely free hand, without any set colour themes or ideas.
 I try to be as unstructured as I can when pouring resin and let the inks find their own ways to show through.
 I have more recently started to capture my favourite colour combinations and for some commissions I have agreed a colour pallete beforehand.

-Other Questions Q: Do you sell wholesale?
+Q: Do you sell wholesale?

 If you want to discuss stocking my items or buying wholesale from me please send me a message via ironflowerink (at) gmail (dot) com.